-Some hosts allow you to make instant bookings which means, that after you agree on all the details, the reservation is confirmed immediately.
+Some hosts allow you to make instant bookings which means that after you agree on all the details, the reservation is confirmed immediately.

-Be aware that if you request the booking and the host confirms, it will become a confirmed booking and, depending on the cancellation policy, you might not be able to cancel.
+Be aware that if you request the booking and the host confirms, it will become a confirmed booking and depending on the cancellation policy, you might not be able to cancel.

-A better way to check the availability is to send the host a message (click on the ‘Contact host’ icon in the listing description) specifying what you are looking for.
+A better way to check the availability is to send the host a message (click on the ‘Contact host’ icon in the listing description) and specify what you are looking for.

-Hosts usually let their guests use their kitchen at least to make a cup of tea or coffee and use their fridge, which can be really handy when it’s hot outside.
+Hosts usually let their guests use their kitchen at least to make a cup of tea or coffee and use their fridge, which can be handy when it’s hot outside.

-On top of the room rate you will always have to pay the Airbnb service fee.
+On top of the room rate, you will always have to pay the Airbnb service fee.

-In our experience paying in the local currency is usually cheaper because our credit card exchange rates are lower than the ones from Airbnb.
+In our experience, paying in the local currency is usually cheaper because our credit card exchange rates are lower than the ones from Airbnb.

 That’s why you should always process your payments via Airbnb and not pay any money directly to the host to keep your bookings and money secure.

 On The Go

-Hosts will usually send you a message with the check in instructions or they will ask you to give them a call when you arrive so that they can talk you through the check in process.
+Hosts will usually send you a message with the check-in instructions or ask you to call them when you arrive so that they can talk you through the check-in process.

 Meeting Local People

-Some hosts might rent more rooms at the same time and you won’t know who is staying in the other rooms.
+Some hosts might rent more rooms at the same time, and you won’t know who is staying in the other rooms.

 Have you tried Airbnb yet?
 If so, how was your experience?